The seminar « Health and Big Data » is organized by:

 2019-2020 Provisional seminar program

-21 novembre 2019 : Winston Maxwell, Director of Law and Digital Studies at Telecom Paris.
+21 November 2019: Winston Maxwell, Director of Law and Digital Studies at Telecom Paris.
 The Data Protection Regulation and Medical Research, an Uneasy Coexistence

-19 décembre 2019 : Stéphanie Combes, Head of the health data administration mission at DREES, and project manager for the implementation of Health Data Hub.
+19 December 2019: Stéphanie Combes, Head of the health data administration mission at DREES, and project manager for the implementation of Health Data Hub.
+Health Data Hub to facilitate the re-use of health data

 2018-2019 Seminar program